-DDS oversight activities relating to restraints are ongoing.
+DHS/DDS oversight activities relating to restraints are ongoing.

-When a restraint procedure is used, other than medication previously approved in accordance with OAC 340:100-5-26.1, an Incident Report form is prepared by the person of the provider agency who initiated the procedure in accordance with OAC 340:100-5-57.1.
-The Incident Report includes, at a minimum, a description of: the circumstances leading to the use of the intrusive procedure(s) or emergency intervention (s), including all procedures attempted prior to using the intrusive procedure or emergency intervention; the intrusive procedure or emergency intervention procedure(s) used; and the outcome of the incident, including any physical harm or damage caused.
+Whenever a restraint procedure is used, an incident report is prepared by the service provider agency staff who initiated the procedure in accordance with OAC 340:100-5-57.1.
+The incident report includes, at a minimum, a description of: the circumstances leading to the use of the intrusive procedure(s) or emergency intervention(s) including all procedures attempted prior to using the intrusive procedure or emergency intervention; the intrusive procedure or emergency intervention procedure(s) used; and the outcome of the incident including any physical harm or damage caused.

-Provider agency program coordination staff review the Incident Report and complete a written review which indicates whether: the intrusive procedure(s) was implemented according to the PIP or the emergency intervention(s); the intervention complied with the requirements of subsection (f) of OAC 340:100-5057; the use of intrusive procedure(s) or emergency intervention was reasonable and necessary; and includes recommendations and a description of actions taken.
-Provider agency program coordination staff submit the incident report electronically to DDS.
+The service provider agency program coordination staff reviews the incident report and completes a written evaluation which indicates whether: the intrusive procedure(s) was implemented according to the PIP or the emergency intervention(s); the intervention complied with the requirements of subsection (f) of OAC 340:100-5-57; the use of intrusive procedure(s) or emergency intervention was reasonable and necessary; and includes recommendations and a description of actions taken.
+The service provider agency program coordination staff submit the incident report electronically to DDS.

-The DHS/DDS Case Manager ensures the Team, as described in Appendix D-1:c, meets within five days of receipt of the Incident Report documenting use of physical management or emergency intervention.
-The Team, as described in Appendix D-1:c, reviews the particulars of the incident to insure use was reasonable and the least restrictive alternative available.
-The Team, as described in Appendix D-1:c, takes necessary action to address any identified issues, describes any systems concerns, addresses any further recommendations, and/or planned interventions.
+The Case Manager ensures the Team meets within five days of receipt of the incident report documenting use of physical management or emergency intervention.
+The Team reviews the incident to insure that the use was reasonable and was the least restrictive alternative available.
+The Team takes necessary action to address any identified issues, describes any systems concerns, addresses any further recommendations, and/or planned interventions.